petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2b-storefront/creating-a-product-details-page.md

 1. Drag and drop the *Product Details* widget inside the fixed width container.

-1. Drag and drop a Heading fragment below the Product Details widget.
+1. Drag and drop a *Heading* fragment below the Product Details widget.

-1. Set the header title to *Related Products*.
+1. Set the header title to `Related Products`.

 1. Go to the *Styles* tab and in the Spacing settings, choose *Spacer 4* for the margin on the top and bottom of the element.

-1. In the Text settings, set the text alignment to center.
+1. In the Text settings, set the text alignment to *center*.

 1. Drag and drop the *Product Publisher* widget inside the fixed width container below the heading fragment.